 The Allan W. Mund College Center (Mund) is a gathering place for all members of the College community: students, faculty, administrators, staff, alumni, and guests.
 It is not just a building; it is the scene of many important aspects of College life.
 It houses the Center for Student Engagement and the Lebegern Learning Commons.
 It is a place to meet a friend for dinner; see a play; study in the Wengert Living Room by the fireplace; or attend dances, lectures, and movies.

-Any student or group wishing to reserve a room on campus or in the Mund College Center must submit the request to Sharon Flaig in conference services at 717-867-6310 or firstname.lastname@example.org.
-Her office is located on the lower level of the Mund College Center.
+Any student or group wishing to reserve a room on campus or in the Mund College Center must submit the request through conference services at 717-867-6320 or firstname.lastname@example.org.
+Conference services is housed in Laughlin Hall.
 All student-sponsored, campus-wide events should also be scheduled with the Student Activities Office.

 Facilities Located in the Mund College Center:

 - Vice President of Student Affairs and Dean of Students

 - Office of Intercultural Affairs & Inclusive Programs

 - Office of Residential Life

 - Tweedie Meeting Rooms